Charles Cowden Clarke

 Charles Cowden Clarke (15 December 1787 – 13 March 1877) was an English author who was best known for his books on Shakespeare.
 He was also known for his compilation of poems as well as his edition of The Canterbury Tales, which was rendered into prose and widely used.

 Early life and education

 Clarke's father, John Clarke, was a schoolmaster in Clarke's Academy in Enfield Town, among whose pupils was John Keats.
 Charles Clarke taught Keats his letters and encouraged his love of poetry.
-He knew Charles and Mary Lamb, and afterwards became acquainted with Shelley, Leigh Hunt, Coleridge, Hazlitt, William Macready, Charles Dickens, Douglas Jerrold, and William Godwin.
+He knew Charles and Mary Lamb, and afterwards became acquainted with Shelley, Leigh Hunt, Coleridge, Hazlitt, Felix Mendelssohn, William Macready, Charles Dickens, Douglas Jerrold, and William Godwin.
 Clarke became a music publisher in partnership with Alfred Novello, and married in 1828 his partner's sister, Mary Victoria (1809–1898), the eldest daughter of Vincent Novello, who was to become known for her Concordance to Shakespeare, a work that she began in the year following their marriage.